PostHog/posthog.com/contents/docs/tutorials/taxonomy-acquisition.md

 You may be signing up users outside of your funnel.
 Typical examples of when this happens:

 * Your own team creates these manually.
+This happens with many companies who don't have a self serve signup process.
-* For B2B, the second, third, fourth, etc users added into an existing team may come through a dif
+* For B2B, the second, third, fourth, etc users added into an existing team may come through the rest of their team using your platform already.
+We'll write future tutorials about how to track referrals like this.